aliakseimaniuk/algolia/README.md

 Implement contact book.
 User should be able to search for contact information (address, phone number) by a person's last name and first name.
 In addition to that user should be able to retrieve all contacts from a specific company.
 Also person should be able to search popular people from his contact list.

+## Functionality

+1. User can search contacts by first name, last name.
+1. User can search contacts by company.
+1. user can search contacts by phone.
+1. User can search popular people.
+People with followers > 5000.
+(Need to type `popular` word in search box).

 ## Demo

 [Demo link](https://aliakseimaniuk.github.io/algolia/)